sohankshirsagar/lsproxy/README.md

 ## <a name="supported-languages">Supported languages</a>

-We're constantly looking to add new language support or better language servers so let us know what you find!
+We're looking to add new language support or better language servers so let us know what you need!
 |Language|Server|URL|
 |:-|:-|:-|
 |Javascript|`typescript-language-server`|https://github.com/typescript-language-server/typescript-language-server|